iWasAWizard/Conduit/README.md

 ## The State of Things

 Right now, this program is brand-new.
 I'm making it up on my own, with a very rudimentary understanding of what needs to be accomplished to achieve this goal.
-I need to shake off the rust.
+Plus, I need to shake off the rust.

+Contributions and bug reports are both welcome.